wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 - Data selection: Perform selection of OPC UA items to which the adapter should subscribe for data.
 - Logging: Set up the logging attributes to manage the adapter logging behavior.

-For more information, see [OPC UA data source configuration](xref:OPCUADataSourceConfiguration) and [OPC UA data selection configuration](xref:OPCUADataSelectionConfiguration).
+For more information, see [Data source configuration](xref:OPCUADataSourceConfiguration) and [Data selection configuration](xref:OPCUADataSelectionConfiguration).

 ## Connection